Reading for Life, Not Status

 Reading lets him borrow more.

 That expansion matters because men can become trapped inside their own stories.
+Their own work.
+Their own politics.
+Their own pain.
+Their own routines.
+Their own assumptions.
+Their own generation.
+Their own grievances.

 Reading pushes against that enclosure.